FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 kubectl get rs
 ```

->📷 Take a screenshot of the output of Step 12 and save it as a .jpg or .png with the filename `rs.png`.
-You will be prompted to upload the screenshot in the Peer Assignment.
+📷 Take a screenshot of the output of `kubectl get rs` command that you just ran and save it as **rs.png**

 Congratulations!
 You have completed the final project for this course.